We all tend to resist "negative emotions" such as fear, guilt, worry and regret.

-- Guilt shows people where they’ve strayed from their value system and/or made a mistake.
+- Guilt shows us where we’ve strayed from our values and/or made a mistake.

-- Worry helps people prepare for upcoming events and encourages positive, preventive actions.
+- Worry helps us prepare for upcoming events and encourages positive, preventive actions.

-- Regret lets people know where they want to make changes.
+- Regret lets us know where we want to make changes.

-The trickiest part of navigating these chronic negative emotional states is that people have varying degrees of awareness of them.
-Perhaps the emotional states are stored from many years ago in the subconscious.
-Or someone may feel a sense of dis-content or internal jitters but not be able to put their finger on the source of the feeling.
+The trickiest part of navigating these chronic emotions is that people have varying degrees of awareness.
+Their feelings may float to the surface from events that happened many years ago in the subconscious.
+Someone may feel discontentment or have internal jitters without knowing the source of those feelings.

-In one example, a person had a dropping sensation of anxiety in her chest that would come every 5-10 seconds for several years before she even became aware of it.
+Take Sophia, for example.
+She had a dropping sensation of anxiety in her chest every 5-10 seconds.
+Even with this frequency it took years to enter her awareness.
 This taxed her body and mind without her being aware of it!

 What You Can Do for Your Fear, Worry, Guilt and Regret

-- Engage in meditation: Even 5 minutes a day will help you calm down more easily when triggered.
+- Engage in meditation.
+Just 5 minutes a day will help you calm down more easily when stress arises.

-- Try our Dissolve Fear, Guilt, and Worry audio program to help you reprogram these negative chronic emotional states.
+- Try our Dissolve Fear, Guilt, and Worry audio program.
+It helps remove mental blocks to joyful living in the present.